Join our community

-Our Student Support and Wellbeing Advisers are also available to talk about budgeting and how to cover everyday living costs.
+Our student support and wellbeing advisers are also available to talk about budgeting and how to cover everyday living costs.
 Call 01227 922675 or email Student Wellbeing for helpful advice and support.

-Apart from tuition fees and living costs there are some additional costs that could be attached to your course of study.
+Apart from tuition fees and living costs, there are some additional costs that could be attached to your course of study.
 We try to keep these to a minimum and be clear about what they are.

-Go to Apply for student finance on the UK government website, and click Start Now.
+You will need to go to Apply for student finance on the UK government website, and click 'Start Now'.
 This will take you to a page where you will have to register.

 Handy tip: Note down your Customer Reference Number (CRN).
 You will have to use this every time you log in to your account.

 Once you’ve created your account, follow the steps to apply.
-You will need your National Insurance number and your bank account details to hand as your maintenance loan is paid straight into your account each term.
+You will need your National Insurance Number and your bank details to hand as your maintenance loan is paid straight into your account each term.
 Your tuition fee loans are paid to your university, so you will not see this money in your account.

 Usually, the following months are when student finance deadlines happen: